You can create custom templates for exporting ReqView projects or documents into HTML, CSV, XML or any other structured text format.

 <doc id="D"> <section id="1" title="Heading 1"> <section id="1.1" title="Heading 2"> <clause text="Text 1"/> <clause text="Text 2"/> </section> <section id="1.2" title="Heading 3"/> <section id="1.3" title="Heading 4"/> <clause text="Text 3"/> </section> <section id="2" title="Heading 5"/> ...</doc>

-can be produced by the following sample template.
-An array is used as a stack to ensure that all tags are closed correctly.
-Post-processing by an XML formatting tool is recommended.
+as a stack to ensure that all tags are closed correctly.

 <doc id=""> <section id="" title=""> <clause text=""/> </doc>